VinodLouis/task-crud/README.md

 The application will run on port `8082` click http://localhost:8082 in order to access application.
 To see the App in action see the [LIVE DEMO](https://fast-river-12225.herokuapp.com)

+For a tutorial of the App visit [BLOG](https://vinodlouis.blogspot.in/2017/07/node-angular1xmongodb-express-task-list.html).

 >index js
 >
 >This is the entry point of application which has ststic directories defined in path established the mongo DB connection and listens to port